man007yadav/Crypto-Sentiment/README.md

 ## Results

-We generate two plots - Number of messages per day and Avg Sentiment Polarity per day for the dates May 1, 2021 to May 15, 2021.
+We generate two plots - Number of messages per day and Avg Sentiment Polarity per day for the dates between May 1, 2021 to May 15, 2021.
 We see the following results from the plots.

 ### Num of Messages per day plot
 ![alt text](https://github.com/man007yadav/Crypto-Sentiment/blob/main/num_msgs.jpeg)